MatthewELucio/whisper_leak_data_privacy/README.md

 ### Training
 The training is done by matching prompts with sniffed TLS data.
 Since we do not want to retrain the data everytime we run Whisper Leak, a directory called `training_set` is created.
-In it, a directory with a rolling hash of the prompts is saved.
+In it, files starting with the hash of the prompts are saved.
 This assures changes to the prompts create new training sets, but data could be reused assuming prompts do not change.
 When collecting data, a `pcap` file is saved for each prompt and each repetition, alongside a `sequence` file.
 The `pcap` file contains the raw sniffing of data, while the `sequence` file is the serialization of the aforementioned `ApplicationData` byte sizes and times between those chunks of data.
 The `sequence` files have a `.seq` as an extension, and have the following format: